Why Viva Panels?

 STEP 2 – ROUGH ESTIMATE Contact us with your plans for a rough estimate.
 Know what your budget is for your home and the walls.

-STEP 3 – PRICING Finalise your plans and we’ll give you a firm price.
+STEP 3 – PRICING Finalise your plans and electrical layout, choose your finish and we’ll give you a firm price.

-STEP 4 – ORDER Put an order in, we’ll give you an ETA.
-Get your foundations ready!
+STEP 4 – ORDER Place your order in, we’ll give you an ETA.
+Get your foundations ready (make sure your engineering specifies our panels)!

 Frequently Asked Questions about the Viva Panels